vufind-org/learning-vufind-book/source/05-understanding_solr.rst

 5.2.5.2 Minimum Matching
 ^^^^^^^^^^^^^^^^^^^^^^^^
-VuFind is configured that, by default, when a user enters multiple search terms to perform a DisMax search, only records that match ALL of those terms will be returned.
+VuFind® is configured that, by default, when a user enters multiple search terms to perform a DisMax search, only records that match ALL of those terms will be returned.
 However, DisMax can be more tolerant of partial matching – for example, if you want to return records that match 75% of search terms, even if no records match 100% of terms.
 This extra level of tolerance can be useful, especially when dealing with very long queries.
 Solr’s mm (“minimum should match”) parameter controls this behavior, and it supports a variety of different scenarios.
 You can set minimum matching requirements, or you can allow tolerance for certain levels of unmatched clauses.
 You can even specify different rules for different numbers of incoming terms.
 See the Solr documentation for a full explanation of how these settings work.
 Here is a simple example, ensuring that at least 75% of search terms must match:

 .. code-block:: yaml